 If you think that’s too much drying green beans power for you, then something like this 5-tray Excalibur might be enough.

-- Frozen or Thawed Beans: I have used both frozen and thawed beans.
+- Frozen or Thawed Beans: I’ve used both frozen and thawed beans.
 The oils solidifies quickly on them, but it does work.

 - Appearance: The beans are NOT pretty when done.
 I have gotten quite a few comments from readers who were surprised that their beans didn’t look like mine.
 My dehydrated beans do not look nice.